syncfusion-content/windowsforms-docs/WindowsForms/TabbedMDI/FAQ/How-to-customize-the-fonts-of-Active-and-Inactive-Tabs.md

 ---
 layout: post
-title: How-to-customize-the-fonts-of-Active-and-Inactive-Tabs | Windows Forms | Syncfusion
+title: How-to-customize-the-fonts-of-Active-and-Inactive-Tabs | WindowsForms | Syncfusion
 description: how to customize the fonts of active and inactive tabs
-platform: windowsforms
+platform: WindowsForms
 control: TabbedMDIPackage
 documentation: ug
 ---